logikostech/forms/README.md

 # Logikos\Forms
 Form manager which extends Phalcon PHP

 Please note that this is **NOT** yet a stable repo.
-Once a stable release is avaible I will create a version tag for it.
+Once a stable release is available I will create a version tag for it.

 ## Installation